Ktn-mariam/Ktn-mariam/README.md

 - 🎓 I hold a B.E. degree in Computer Science from BITS Pilani - Dubai Campus.
 - 🔥  I am a dedicated frontend engineer with a strong proficiency in React and React Native.
 - 🌱 Currently, I am focused on enhancing my problem-solving skills.
-- 👯 I am actively seeking opportunities to collaborate on exciting frontend development projects.
+- 👯 I am actively seeking opportunities to collaborate on exciting front-end development projects.
 - 📫 Email: mariamkhatoon996@gmail.com
 - 🔗 LinkedIn: [linkedin.com/in/mariamkhatoon/](https://www.linkedin.com/in/mariamkhatoon/)